My story

 In our strategic vision we framed the individual needs and skills of the pupil in a broader way, encompassing greater self-awareness, self-confidence, self-reliance (especially for learning) and self-expression.
 This included the various ways in which the ‘self’ needs to connect socially and to collaborate in order to learn, to solve problems and to thrive.
 Pupils who are strong in these attributes could be regarded, we hoped, as a ‘distinctively AET’ outcome.

 We envisaged that the development of skills relating to these aspects of self would be integrated into the curriculum, extending well beyond the typically meagre and peripheral PSHE timetable.
 Formal credited assessment would elevate the status of so-called ‘soft’ or ‘workplace’ skills.
 The academic knowledge and authority paradigm known as the 'linear literary mind' has been dominant for 300 years, but appears to be in decline.
-We may be entering a new age of oracy.
-So oracy should be uppermost amongst these accredited skills.
+We are likely entering a new age of oracy which has huge implications for our education system.
+So oracy should be uppermost amongst accredited skills.
 This would provide an alternative focus and encouragement which would be especially important for those who struggle to attain higher GCSE grades, i.e the previously mentioned Forgotten Third.
-They may be at an even greater disadvantage throughout their lives if they cannot exploit the rapidly evolving artificial intelligence which in many ways demands traditional literacy skills.
+They may be at an even greater disadvantage throughout their lives if they cannot exploit the rapidly evolving technologies and artificial intelligence which in many ways demand traditional literacy skills.

 Similarly, a practical and applied numeracy qualification would likely do more for social equity and opportunity than considering Maths GCSE as the 'be-all and end-all'.
 For example, spreadsheet competence as a universal skill for planning, analysing, organising and problem-solving should not (in my view) be the poor homeless cousin in the numeracy family, the one that generally gets lost or forgotten in the shadows of the imperious theoretical hegemony of the Maths syllabus.